niizam/umamusume-auto-train/README.md

 `stat_caps` (object) -
 - Maximum values for each stat.
 The bot will skip training stats that have reached their cap.
 - Prevents overtraining and allows focusing on other stats.

+`llm` (object) -
+- Controls the optional OpenAI-compatible integration used to make training decisions.
+- `enabled`: Set to `true` to allow the bot to call the configured model.
+- `model`: Model name to pass to the OpenAI client (e.g. `"gpt-4o-mini"`).
+- `base_url`: Override endpoint for self-hosted compatibles.
+- `api_key`: Your API key.

 Make sure the values match exactly as expected, typos might cause errors.